The Lonsdale Quay Artisan Farmers’ Market takes place at North Vancouver’s Lonsdale Quay on Saturdays between May and

 Where and When?

-Located in North Vancouver by the waterfront in Lower Lonsdale, the Lonsdale Quay Farmers Market happens outside the Lonsdale Quay Public Market from 10 am until 3 pm on Saturdays.
+Located in North Vancouver not far from the waterfront in Lower Lonsdale, the Lonsdale Quay Artisan Farmers’ Market takes place outside the Lonsdale Quay Public Market from 9:00 am until 2:00 pm on Saturdays.

-The market usually opens on the first Saturday in May and closes on the last Saturday in October.
-In 2021, the market started on May 1st and finished on October 30th.
-The 2022 market began on May 7th and will likely run until the end of October.
+The farmers’ market usually opens on the first Saturday in May and closes on the last Saturday in October.
+It 2023 it runs from May 6th until October 28th.

 What to Expect at the Farmers Market

-At the market you can find a variety of locally grown and handmade products for sale.
-Common items that you can usually find include fresh farm produce, baked goods, honey, jewelry, pottery and various other things depending on which week you visit.
+At the farmers’ market on Saturdays you can find a variety of locally grown and handmade products for sale.
+There is always fresh farm produce.
+There are also usually baked goods, honey, jewelry, art and various other things depending on which week you visit.

-Along with the vendors at the market, there is almost always a live musician or band performing to give the market a happy and festive vibe.
+Along with the vendors at the farmers’ market, there is also sometimes a musician performing to give the market a happy and festive vibe.

 Tips for Navigating the Area